TarsCloud/TarsDocs/cla.md

 ### How do I sign?

 1. Create a pull request, the system will remind you the CLA is not signed yet.
 Click the url.
-You will recive an email at the same time.
+You will receive an email at the same time.

 ![](assets/cla1.png)